screddy1313/cky-parser/README.md

 ##### Problem Statement :

-  +Given a test sentence find whether the ATIS grammar covers the senetence or not ( Recognizer )
+  + Given a test sentence find whether the ATIS grammar covers the senetence or not ( Recognizer )
   + If the test sentence is derived from the grammar, print all the different parse trees of the sentence.
-We will be using tree module in NLTK to draw the trees.
+  + We will be using tree module in NLTK to draw the trees.